 O1.2.2 Long-acting beta2-agonists (LABA)

-Indacaterol is an inhaled long-acting beta2-agonist that can be given as a once daily maintenance therapy for COPD.
-Compared to placebo, indacaterol improves dyspnoea, FEV1 and health-related quality of life, and reduces exacerbations (Geake 2015) [evidence level 1].
-Compared with twice daily beta-agonists (salmeterol, formoterol and eformoterol) indacaterol did not lead to a clinically significant difference in FEV1, dyspnea or quality of life (Geake 2015).
+Indacaterol is an inhaled LABA that is given as a once daily maintenance therapy for COPD.
+Compared to placebo, indacaterol improves dyspnoea, FEV1 and health-related quality of life (HRQoL), and reduces exacerbations (Geake 2015) [evidence level I].
+Compared with twice daily beta2-agonists (salmeterol and formoterol) indacaterol did not lead to a clinically significant difference in FEV1, dyspnoea or quality of life (Geake 2015).

 The bronchodilator effects of indacaterol are at least as good as tiotropium (Donohue 2010).
 Once-daily treatment with indacaterol via Breezhaler (150 μg) or tiotropium bromide via HandiHaler (18 μg) in patients with severe COPD and a history of exacerbations gave equally effective and clinically relevant improvements in lung function, health status, and breathlessness.
 Patients receiving indacaterol had a 29% higher annual rate of exacerbations versus patients receiving tiotropium (Decramer 2013).